pythonindia/inpycon2024/src/_pages-content/faq.md

 - Access to Kid's engagement (by Volunteers) at the Venue

 #### Is there a different ticket for the Devsprints?
-No, you do not need a ticket for Devsprints.
-Devsprints are open to all participants and is free to attend.
+TBD

 #### Is accommodation included in the ticket?
 No, it doesn’t include accommodation.

 #### Would there be any spot registration at the venue?
-No, there won’t be any spot registrations available at the conference venue.
+Yes, there might be some limited number of spot registrations available at the conference venue.

 #### Can I switch between workshops during the session?
 No. Each track is planned at its full capacity.